All Episodes

 This New York Times article says federal regulators are investigating whether electronic records make it easier for hospitals and doctors to bill for services they didn't provide.

-Just like Obama accused doctors of doing unnecessary surgeries, tonselectomies, amputations, because you can charge a lot more for that stuff than just fixing the problem in a conventional way.
+So the New York Times story is already assuming that a bunch of doctors and nurses are going to cheat you, just like Obama accused doctors of doing unnecessary surgeries, tonsillectomies, amputations, because you can charge a lot more for that stuff than just fixing the problem in a conventional way.

 So now there's the concern, you know what?

-If we digitize the, and I don't know how this works, by the way, but the New York Times clearly says here, electronic records make it easier for hospitals and doctors to overcharge.
+If we digitize the, and I don't know how this works, by the way, but the New York Times clearly says here, electronic records make it easier for hospitals and doctors to overcharge, in fact, to bill for services they didn't provide.

-Also whether Medicare and other federal agencies are adequately monitoring the use of electronic records.
+Also, whether Medicare and other federal agencies are adequately monitoring the use of electronic records.

-And that is another how who's to say that what data input is correct.
+Who's to say that what data input is correct?

 So it can be done.